 DATA COLLECTION AND ANALYSIS: Two review authors independently assessed trial quality and extracted data.
 The review authors contacted study authors for additional information.

 AUTHORS' CONCLUSIONS: In patients with acute thromboembolism (DVT or PE) aged 18 years or older, considerable uncertainty surrounds the use of a 10-mg or a 5-mg loading dose for initiation of warfarin to achieve an INR of 2.0 to 3.0 on the fifth day of therapy.
-Heterogeneity among analyzed studies limits certainty surrounding optimal warfarin initiation nomograms.
+Heterogeneity among analyzed studies, mainly caused by differences in types of study participants and length of follow-up, limits certainty surrounding optimal warfarin initiation nomograms.

 PMID: 26822633 [PubMed - as supplied by publisher]